ipekceleb/DaysSinceAccident/README.md

 3. Open Rainmeter → Refresh → Load the skin

 ---

-## 🛑 Note

-If your background image includes company logos or sensitive information,
-**please replace or edit it** before sharing this project publicly.

----

-## 🛠️ Contributions

 This is a personal and educational project — feel free to fork it or modify it to suit your workplace or style.